pulsr-software/pulsr-software.github.io/content/english/_index.md

     image: "/images/pulsars.png"
     content: "We aim to provide resilient timing & synchronisation for critical infrastructures (without any network involved) with pulsar timing on a compact radiotelescope."
     bulletpoints:
-      - "Infrastructures-free"
+      - "Free of Network infrastructures"
       - "No dependencies on Satellites / Atomic Clock / Networks"
       - "Ultra-stable oscillators"
-      - "Target sub-microseconds uncertainties"
+      - "Microseconds-range uncertainties"
     button:
       enable: false
       label: ""